The Early Days

 The District Board of Trustees (DBOT) is comprised of nine Pasco and Hernando county community leaders appointed by the governor of Florida.
 The PHSC Foundation, launched in 1975 by 17 local business leaders, now has more than $39 million in assets, support scholarships, program enhancements and faculty and staff development funds.
 Community and business leaders are appointed by the DBOT to serve on advisory boards and provide guidance on curriculum and program development.

 Through a process that invited the suggestions of PHSC administrators, faculty, staff and students, six core values key to the College's success were identified.
-On November 18, 2014, the PHSC District Board of Trustees adopted the values that have, indeed, been inherent to the College's progress since its founding in 1972—both grounding PHSC and spurring our expansion.
+In April 2021, the PHSC District Board of Trustees refined the values that have, indeed, been inherent to the College's progress since its founding in 1972—both grounding PHSC and spurring our expansion.

 PHSC Core Values: